framedsc/Sitesource/markdown/ReshadeGuides/Addons/MSADOF.md

     autocomplete="off" onwheel="this.blur()"
   />
 </div>
 <div class="figure"><p>Note the slight difference in brightness.
-This is due to fringing process, which brightens the last few accumulations for the effect.</p></div>
+This is due to the fringing process brightening the last few accumulations to produce the effect.</p></div>

 ---